Trial of U.S. pastor facing 35 years in prison set to start Monday in Turkey

 Tillerson said during his visit that Washington had "serious concerns" about cases against U.S. citizens arrested under the state of emergency in place in Turkey since the coup attempt, and said Brunson and others should be freed.

-A month later, the U.S. announced it had dropped most charges against seven of Erdogan's bodyguards stemming from a brawl in Washington last year in which protesters were beaten.
+A month later, the United States announced it had dropped most charges against seven of Erdogan's bodyguards stemming from a brawl in Washington last year in which protesters were beaten.

 On Saturday, Turkey called the joint U.S., French and U.K. air strikes on Syria "an appropriate response" to the suspected chemical attack in the country last week.